-- 1. The Contracting Parties shall, either directly or through the Working Group, referred to in Article 13, maintain contact on all matters relating to the implementation and the functioning of this Agreement. - 2.
-In particular, the Contracting Parties shall: - (a) establish and amend the Annexes and the Protocol of this Agreement by mutual decision to take account of any amendments to the laws and regulations of the Contracting Parties; - (b) inform each other of the intention to decide new regulations or amendments of existing regulations of public policy concern, such as health or consumer protection, with implications for the wine market; - (c) notify each other of judicial decisions concerning the application of this Agreement and inform each other of measures adopted on the basis of such decisions, - (d) consult with each other, if necessary, on the decisions taken with regard to the application of Article 4(7). - 3.
-Within the framework of this Agreement, either of the Contracting Parties may put forward suggestions for widening the scope of their co-operation in the wine market, taking into account the experience gained in its application.
+1. The Contracting Parties shall, either directly or through the Working Group, referred to in Article 13, maintain contact on all matters relating to the implementation and the functioning of this Agreement.

+- 2. In particular, the Contracting Parties shall: - (a) establish and amend by decision of the Association Committee the lists referred to in Article 5 and the Protocol to this Agreement to take account of any amendments to the laws and regulations of the Contracting Parties; - (b) inform each other of the intention to decide new regulations or amendments of existing regulations of public policy concern, such as health or consumer protection, with implications for the wine market; - (c) notify each other of judicial decisions concerning the application of this Agreement and inform each other of measures adopted on the basis of such decisions.

+3. Within the framework of this Agreement, either of the Contracting Parties may put forward suggestions for widening the scope of their co-operation in the wine market, taking into account the experience gained in its application.